Deep in a Surface Level World

 I have never been good at surface level.
 Small talk drains me.
 Fake laughter exhausts me.
 Conversations about people instead of purpose make me want to reset my energy.

 Some people were raised to believe openness equals weakness.
 I remember when I was young my dad would tell me I was too sensitive.
+That depth is “too much”.
+But the truth is, emotions aren’t weakness, they are human.

 Protecting your peace does not mean being cold.
 It means being discerning.

 I no longer overexplain, shrink, or beg for depth from people who only know surface.
+From people who aren’t capable.

 Being deep in a surface level world can feel lonely, but it is not a flaw.
 It is a strength.